 Use of birth control pills

 The pill is the most common form of birth control.
 This oral contraceptive contains progesterone that increases the level of that hormone in the body.
 When you take this contraceptive, the gum tissues become inflamed when they come into contact with irritants from plaque.
 That’s the body’s exaggerated response to toxins inside the mouth.
-It’s a good idea to pay your dentist a visit if you are taking or going to take pills.
+It’s a good idea to pay your dentist a visit if you’re going to take or if you are taking pills so you two can work out a plan on how to prevent this from becoming a bothersome issue for you.

 Levels of hormones also change significantly during pregnancy.
 For one, the increased amount of progesterone can bring gum disease.
 This usually happens from the second to the eighth month of the pregnancy.
 This is called pregnancy gingivitis.
 Dentists usually recommend frequent professional cleaning during the second or third trimester to decrease the risk of developing this gum problem.
 Be sure to inform your dentist if you’re pregnant or you’re planning on having a baby.

-So many changes in a woman’s oral health will occur as she ages.
+So many changes in one’s oral health will occur as a woman ages.
 These include altered taste, burning sensation inside the mouth, increased sensitivity to hot or cold foods and drinks, and lower amounts of saliva inside the mouth that can lead to dry mouth.
 Dry mouth can result in various dental problems like tooth decay, gum disease, and so on.
 Not only that, the drop in estrogen after a woman has stopped having menstruation also makes her more prone to tooth loss.

 To combat the dental problems that you may face when you are in any of these stages, be sure to do the following: brush your teeth twice a day with fluoride toothpaste, floss daily, visit your dentist twice a year, eat a well-balanced diet, stay away from sugary snacks, and have dry mouth treated with artificial saliva.